 A curvy body type is the one in which the woman’s hips and breasts are well-defined.
 It’s also called a full-figure.
 Lots of celebrities like Beyoncé, Jennifer Lopez, Ashley Graham, Kim Kardashian, etc. have a curvy body type.
 Even Marilyn Monroe was curvylicious.
-Still, curvy women are not as commonly represented in media as the skinny ones.
+Still, curvy women are not as commonly represented in media as the skinny ones these days.

 However, a woman with curves is the epitome of femininity and fertility, which makes the curvy body type coveted and attractive.
 In fact, skinny women (like myself) love to do body-training and workouts especially designed to make our hips fuller.

 Curvy vs. Skinny